AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 # Overview of TD
 TD is made up of two parts : the backend and the frontend.
 The backend is a [Flask](http://flask.pocoo.org/) application that offers a REST api and interfaces with databases using [SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.1/).
 The frontend is an [Ionic](http://ionicframework.com/) application.

-# Prerequisite Quickstarts/Turotials
-The following list might look daunting, but it should only take a you a single weekend to make it through most of them.
-When you are done, you should have a good grasp on all the frameworks/librarys that TD uses.

-## Git
-* Git is AWESOME - but the learning curve can be a steeper than other source control systems - the good news you can get started with it without having to wrap your brain around the complex stuff :
-  * https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control ( this is the begining of the introduction chapter )
-  * https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository ( this is the begining of the Basics chapter)

 ## Frameworks/Libraries used by the backend